 Workflow automation- Process modeling, automation, and optimization cannot get easier than this.
 Comindware empowers all employees, even those without coding skills, to increase process speed, visibility, and productivity.
 A powerful workflow platform, configurable web forms, and flexible business rules make Comindware the preferred workflow automation platform.

-Graphical workflow builder – The drag-and-drop workflow builder enables easy and quick process modeling and rolling out of new workflows with minimal IT involvement.
-Adjusting workflows on the go can be easily done with the graphics; workflow builder.
-Comindware provides a single environment for workflow modeling and automation.
+Graphical workflow builder – The drag-and-drop workflow builder enables easy and quick process modelling and rolling out of new workflows with minimal IT involvement.
+Adjusting workflows on the go can be easily done with the graphics; and workflow builder.
+Comindware provides a single environment for workflow modelling and automation.
 Flexible business rules can be set using the workflow builder.